CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 - <b>High cohesion:</b> High cohesion, on the other hand, refers to the design principle of grouping related functionality together within a module or component.
 This means that the functions or methods within a module have a common purpose and work together to achieve that purpose.
 This design principle also makes the codebase easier to maintain, test, and modify, as changes to one function or method affect only the related functionality.

 In summary, low coupling and high cohesion are two important design principles that promote modularity, maintainability, and scalability in software systems.
 By minimizing dependencies and grouping related functionality, developers can create software systems that are easier to work with and modify, leading to a more stable and maintainable codebase over time.

+## Q161: How do you ensure the security of backend systems?<a id="161"></a>

+There are several measures one can take to ensure the security of backend systems, including:

+- <b>Secure coding practices:</b> Ensuring that the code written for backend systems is secure is one of the most important ways to ensure system security.
+Developers should follow secure coding practices such as input validation, output encoding, and avoiding the use of vulnerable libraries.
+- <b>Authentication and access control:</b> Backend systems should implement strong authentication mechanisms such as multi-factor authentication and role-based access control.
+This ensures that only authorized personnel have access to the system.
+- <b>Encryption:</b> Backend systems should encrypt sensitive data at rest and in transit.
+This includes using secure communication protocols such as HTTPS and SSL/TLS for network communication.
+- <b>Regular security testing:</b> Regular security testing, including penetration testing and vulnerability assessments, can help identify and address security issues in backend systems.
+- <b>Monitoring and logging:</b> Backend systems should be continuously monitored for suspicious activity, and logs should be kept for audit and analysis purposes.
+This can help identify security breaches and provide insight into system weaknesses.
+- <b>Regular updates and patches:</b> Backend systems should be regularly updated with the latest security patches and updates to ensure that any known vulnerabilities are addressed.

+Overall, ensuring the security of backend systems requires a holistic approach that includes secure coding practices, strong authentication and access control, encryption, regular security testing, monitoring and logging, and regular updates and patches.